-After direct contact with the eyes, the effect of a substance can vary from eye irritation, ocular disturbance such as halo vision to serious eye damage.
+After direct contact with the eyes, the effect of a substance can vary from eye irritation, ocular disturbances like halo vision to serious eye damage.
 Substances that can cause damage to the eyes include acids, alkalis, organic solvents, detergents and some metallic salts.
 Acid and especially alkali (caustic) burns may cause permanent damage such as opacity of the eye.